 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This guide provides resources compiled for the February-March 2019 Castleton Race Matters study group, and the Castleton University community.
-It is only a sampling of valuable resources.
+This guide was inspired by the February-March 2019 Castleton Race Matters study group.
+It is only a sampling of valuable resources compiled for the Castleton University community.
 To suggest a resource, click on the "Suggest a resource" tab.

-Please consider reading one of these books or watching one of these films chosen by the participants of the Castleton Race Matters study group.
-See the Books tab on this guide for how to obtain these books through the CU library system, or consider checking them out from your public library.
+Please consider reading one of these books or watching one of the films below, chosen by the participants of the Castleton Race Matters study group.
+See the Books tab on this guide and the syllabi to the right for many more recommendations.

 "In this thought-provoking documentary, scholars, activists and politicians analyze the criminalization of African Americans and the U.S. prison boom" (Netflix).
 The title refers to the 13th Amendment to the Constitution, which reads "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States."